 - Add in 1/4 c. apple cider vinegar, kefir, lemon juice, or other acid.

-- Strain off soaking water; rinse well, and drain.
+- Strain soaking water; rinse well, and drain.

-- Put drained buckwheat and seeds into a Vita-Mix or other high speed blender.
+- Put drained buckwheat and seeds in Vita-Mix or high speed blender.

-- Add the 3 cups of water, coconut oil, and remaining ingredients.
+- Add 3 cups of water, coconut oil, and remaining ingredients.

 - Blend until smooth.

-- Add about a cup of batter per waffle into waffle maker – or fry in skillet for pancakes.
+- Add a cup of batter into waffle maker – or fry in skillet for pancakes.

-- Serve with cultured butter, carrot butter, maple syrup, lakanto, pesto.
+- Top with cultured butter, creamy carrot butter, “maple syrup”, lakanto, or pesto.

 Tips & Tricks

-- A new product has arrived, called Lakanto Maple Syrup, this is B.E.D.-approved for stage 1 or stage 2.
+- Lakanto Maple Syrup is B.E.D.-approved for stage 1 or stage 2.

-- Substitute quinoa/millet for some or all of buckwheat (I don’t have much experience with this, but have used different ratios of both and the recipe is fine either way.
-Quinoa gives a different flavor and millet gives a drier texture.
-Amaranth/teff works too in smaller amounts.
+- Substitute quinoa/millet for some or all buckwheat (I don’t have much experience with this, but use different ratios of both and recipe is fine either way.
+Quinoa gives different flavor and millet gives a drier texture.
+Amaranth/teff work too in smaller amounts.

-- Replace the pumpkin seeds with tapioca starch for a slightly gummier texture (b.e.d. stage 2)
+- Replace pumpkin seed with tapioca starch for a slightly gummier texture (stage 2)

-- Due to their dense texture, it’s best to reheat waffles by steaming them gently.
+- Due to dense texture, best to reheat waffles by steaming gently.

 - Check out how to soak whole grains here

-- I haven’t tried this old fashioned waffle iron (pure cast iron), but it gets good reviews and is made with pure cast iron to help you avoid aluminum/teflon.
+- I haven’t tried old fashioned waffle iron (cast iron), but gets good reviews and made with pure cast iron to avoid aluminum/teflon.

 - Perfect treat for anyone on Body Ecology Diet

-OMG.
-People, if you tolerate them, make them with carrot butter and slather them with butter or ghee.
-I couldn’t control myself ?
-If someone was staring in window, they’d have thought I hadn’t eaten in days!
+OMG, make them with carrot butter and slather with ghee.
+I can’t control myself!
+If someone was staring into my window, they’d have thought I hadn’t eaten in days!
 What happened to self control?
-If you try them don’t do what I did.
-Practice self control, be strong, pace yourself, pair them with veggies.
-This is what I learned – too late for me, but I hope this helps someone else. ~ P.S.
+If you try them don’t do what I did …. practice self control, be strong, pace yourself, eat with veggies.
+This is what I learned – too late for me.
+I hope this helps someone else. ~ P.S.
 Saunderstown, RI.

 Waffle Toppers